NikhilKhadka2659/Todo/README.md

 # Todo
-This is a small todo project for pratice
+This is a small todolist project for pratice